jetsgit/lazymanager.nvim/README.md

 ### Using Lazy.nvim

-Add LazyManager to your Lazy.nvim configuration:
+Add LazyManager to your Lazy.nvim configuration

 ```lua
 {